-SCENARIO 1 SCENARIO 2 SCENARIO 3 ON CAMPUS IN ON CAMPUS WITH REFINED REMOTE REMOTE LEARNING LEARNING SMALL COHORTS Students will attend Hershey Students will learn both in Students will learn remotely for campuses for in-person school and remotely for periods an extended period due to learning while adhering to governmental health governmental health regulations and/or and safety standards. recommendations due to virus Students will be assigned to outbreak.
-Teachers implement small, fixed cohorts. refined remote learning This design allows for virus designs.
-Full transition of spikes and temporary academic routines, schedules quarantine periods. and collaborative activities will Safety protocol is implemented, be planned for remote learning including temperature checks campus.
-When a COVID-19 in concert with new program and other new personnel and models that bring about improved clarity, structure, medical policies. consistency, and connections.
+SCENARIO 1 SCENARIO 2 SCENARIO 3 ON CAMPUS IN ON CAMPUS WITH REFINED REMOTE SMALL COHORTS REMOTE LEARNING LEARNING Students will attend Hershey Students will learn both in Students will learn remotely for campuses for in-person an extended period due to learning while adhering to of time.
+Blended learning will governmental health governmental health regulations and/or and safety standards. recommendations due to virus Students will be assigned to outbreak.
+Teachers implement small. fixed cohorts. refined remote learning This design allows for virus will be staggering on different designs.
+Full transition of spikes and temporary academic routines, schedules simultaneous learning going on quarantine periods. and collaborative activities will Safety protocol is implemented, be planned for remote learning including temperature checks in concert with new program and other new personnel and models that bring about medical policies. improved clarity, structure, consistency, and connections.